Vonage/vonage-php-sdk-core/README.md

 ### Checking a Verification

-In the same way, checking a verification requires the code the user provided, and the request ID:
+In the same way, checking a verification requires the PIN the user provided, and the request ID:

 ```php
 try {